ryantd42/NY-Legislative-Git/2023/S636A-2023/bill.md

   Section 1.
 Paragraph 1 of section 408 of the business corporation  law is amended by adding a new subparagraph (e) to read as follows:
-  (E)  FOR  THOSE  CORPORATIONS REQUIRED TO FILE AN EMPLOYER INFORMATION REPORT EEO-1 WITH THE EQUAL EMPLOYMENT OPPORTUNITY COMMISSION,  INFORMA- TION THAT IS SUBSTANTIALLY SIMILAR TO THE EMPLOYMENT DATA REPORTED UNDER SECTION  D  OF  SUCH CORPORATION'S MOST RECENTLY FILED EEO-1 IN A FORMAT APPROVED BY THE SECRETARY OF STATE.
+  (E)  FOR  THOSE  CORPORATIONS REQUIRED TO FILE AN EMPLOYER INFORMATION REPORT EEO-1 WITH THE  EQUAL  EMPLOYMENT  OPPORTUNITY  COMMISSION,  SUCH CORPORATIONS SHALL FILE A COPY OF SUCH EMPLOYER INFORMATION REPORT EEO-1 WITH  THE  SECRETARY  OF  STATE.
 FOR EACH CORPORATION THAT SUBMITS DATA PURSUANT TO THIS PARAGRAPH, THE SECRETARY OF  STATE  SHALL  PUBLISH  THE DATA  ON THE GENDER, RACE, AND ETHNICITY OF EACH CORPORATION'S EMPLOYEES ON THE SECRETARY OF STATE'S OFFICIAL WEBSITE.
-THE SECRETARY OF STATE  SHALL PUBLISH SUCH INFORMATION WITHIN NINETY DAYS OF RECEIPT OF A PROPERLY FILED STATEMENT OR AS SOON THEREAFTER AS PRACTICABLE.
+THE  SECRETARY  OF  STATE SHALL  PUBLISH SUCH INFORMATION WITHIN NINETY DAYS OF RECEIPT OF A PROP- ERLY FILED STATEMENT OR AS SOON THEREAFTER AS PRACTICABLE.
   § 2.
 Paragraph 1 of subdivision (e) of  section  301  of  the  limited
  liability  company  law, as amended by section 5 of part S of chapter 59 of the laws of 2015, is amended to read as follows: